-So, even though air tickets might cost more to get you to these far-off places, once you arrive, you’ll basically be Orang Kaya Besar.
+So, even though air tickets might cost more to get you to these far-off places, once you arrive, you’ll be Orang Kaya Besar.
 Ka-chinggg!
-We bet you didn’t think European countries could actually be murah for us, right?
+We bet you didn’t think European countries could be murah for us, right?

 And don’t discount those countries which are almost on par with us, like Taiwan and Indonesia.
 Being closer to Malaysia means that the flight tickets will cost less than travelling to say, Russia, and you won’t rugi that much in terms of currency value.